 Individuals who may also purchase the firearm under this state law are, in order of precedence:

-the surviving spouse of the deceased peace officer;
+the surviving spouse of the deceased peace officer

-a child of the deceased peace officer; and
+a child of the deceased peace officer

 a parent of the deceased peace officer

 If the university cannot immediately replace the firearm, it may delay the sale of the firearm until the university can replace the firearm.
 The university establishes the amount, which may not exceed fair market value, for which the firearm may be purchased.